OrangeAVA/Mastering-Time-Series-Analysis-and-Forecasting-with-Python/README.md

-# Applied Time Series Analysis and Forecasting with Python
+# Mastering Time Series Analysis and Forecasting with Python
-Applied Time Series Analysis and Forecasting with Python, published by Orange, AVA™
+Mastering Time Series Analysis and Forecasting with Python, published by Orange, AVA™